-A student whose behavior or patterns of behavior endangers the safety or threatens the integrity of a patient, peer, staff member, clinical instructor, faculty member, or agency personnel will be given a verbal and written warning by the primary clinical instructor, and/or by the Department of Nursing Chair or program leadership.

-Potential life-threatening episodes or events that result in patient harm require immediate actions, including immediate notification to the clinical instructor.
-The clinical faculty will take the following steps as appropriate:
+A student whose behavior or patterns of behavior endangers the safety or threatens the integrity of a patient, peer, staff member, clinical instructor, faculty member, or agency personnel will be given a verbal and written warning by the primary instructor, and/or by the Department of Nursing Chair or program leadership.
+Potential life-threatening episodes or events that result in patient harm require immediate action, including immediate notification to the instructor.
+The policy on clinical performance will be followed.
+See Appendix 8 in the student handbook.